Register for the 2016-17 Client Counseling Competition

 Second Team $300 (if space is available)

-Competitor Names are due by January 15, 2015.
-Please verify your competitor’s ABA Memberships are active and complete the Competitor Name Form.
+Competitor Names are due by January 16, 2017.
+Please verify your competitor’s ABA Memberships are active before completing the Competitor Name Form (coming soon).

 Competition Rules and Guidelines